 President's Column - Rob Lillibridge

-Be safe out there.
+Be safe out there and happy summer.